jishaWCUCS/Lambdaexp/README.md

 Class Independence: Create functions without defining a class.
 Pass and Execute: Pass lambda expressions as objects and execute on demand.

+Here are some significant points regarding Functional interfaces in Java:

+In functional interfaces, there is only one abstract method supported.
+If the annotation of a functional interface, i.e., @FunctionalInterface is not implemented or written with a function interface, more than one abstract method can be declared inside it.
+However, in this situation with more than one functions, that interface will not be called a functional interface.
+It is called a non-functional interface.
+There is no such need for the @FunctionalInterface annotation as it is voluntary only.
+This is written because it helps in checking the compiler level.
+Besides this, it is optional.
+An infinite number of methods (whether static or default) can be added to the functional interface.
+In simple words, there is no limit to a functional interface containing static and default methods.
+Overriding methods from the parent class do not violate the rules of a functional interface in Java.
+The java.util.function package contains many built-in functional interfaces in Java 8.

 An abstract method in Java is a method that is declared without a body (implementation).
 It only has a method signature (name, parameters, and return type) but no implementation.
 It serves as a placeholder for methods that must be implemented by a subclass.